Fast DAQ system with image rejection for axion dark matter searches: Single channel DAQ process

 From the radiometer equation~\cite{DICKE}, the experimentally achieved SNR with an $\epsilon_{\rm SNR}$ of 100\%~\cite{Anal-JHEP} is

-where $\sigma_{P_n}$ is the $P_n$ fluctuation, $t_{\rm DAQ}$ is the DAQ time, and $N$ is the number of power spectra, which shows that the axion dark matter search sensitivity can be improved by increasing the DAQ time, or equivalently, the number of power spectra, by iterating the DAQ.
+where $\sigma_{P_n}$ is the $P_n$ fluctuation, $t_{\rm DAQ}$ is the DAQ cycle time, and $N$ is the number of power spectra, which shows that the axion dark matter search sensitivity can be improved by increasing the DAQ cycle time or, equivalently, the number of power spectra, by increasing the number of DAQ cycles.
 Therefore, $t_{\rm DAQ}$ is equal to $n_{\rm iter}\hat{t}_{\rm DAQ}$ and our $\epsilon_{\rm DAQ}$ depends on $n_{\rm iter}$ with our DAQ algorithm explained above, where $n_{\rm iter}$ is the number of iterations for each resonant frequency scan.
-In our DAQ algorithm developed in this work, the first iteration time includes the digitizer starting and DAQ, while the second includes DAQ and online FFTs with ADC data from the first iteration, where the online FFTs are executed in parallel with the DAQ.
-The last iteration includes DAQ and online FFTs using ADC data from just the previous and last iterations.
+In our DAQ algorithm developed in this work, the first iteration time includes the digitizer starting ($t_{\rm digitizer~starting}$) and DAQ cycle, while the second includes the next DAQ cycle and online FFTs with ADC data from the first iteration, where online FFTs are executed in parallel with the current DAQ cycle.
+Subsequent iterations are identical to the second iteration, until the last iteration which is like the second one except for the additional online FFTs using ADC data from the iteration ($t_{\rm last~FFTs}$).
 Therefore, the DAQ efficiencies of the first and last iterations are lower because of the digitizer starting and the last online FFTs, respectively.
 The two inefficiency sources, however, become negligible as the $n_{\rm iter}$ increases.
-Even without the $n_{\rm iter}$ increasing, the inefficiency from the last online FFTs can be in practice ignored because the next resonant frequency scan can start right after the DAQ in the last iteration, then the last online FFTs can be finished during the cavity tuning and measurements before starting new DAQ.
+Even without the $n_{\rm iter}$ increasing, the inefficiency from the last online FFTs can be in practice ignored because the next resonant frequency scan can start right after the final iteration of data sampling, and the corresponding online FFTs can be finished during the cavity tuning and measurements before starting the new DAQ process.

 The timestamp of the digitizer has limited usage, but turns out to be consistent with that of DAQ PC as shown in Fig.~\ref{FIG:TIMESTAMP}.
 This enables us to use handy timestamps from the PC.